ioBanker/docs.bitshares.build/MPA.md

 - Force Settlement Daly: Time after requested settlement is processed.
 - Max. settleable volume each maintance period: Value in percent of the total MPA supply.

-- Market Fee: Asset Exchange Fee, paid by the asset buyer.
+- Market Fee: Asset exchange fee, paid by the asset buyer.
 - Taker Fee: Percentage of the market fee, paid by the taker.
 - Market Settlement Options: Handling CR positions under 1.
-- Disable Collateral Bidding: Prevents
+- Disable Collateral Bidding

 ## Borrowing & Covering
 The BitShares network is capable of minting any MPA, with any collateral, without any interest rate.